plone/training/plone5.rst

 It uses html5, so it uses ``<header>``, ``<nav>``, ``<aside>``, ``<section>``, ``<article>`` and ``<footer>`` for semantic html.

 The theme is mostly built with `less <http://lesscss.org/>`_ (lots of it!) and uses the same grid system as `bootstrap <http://getbootstrap.com/css/#grid>`_.
-This means you can use css classes like ``col-xs-12 col-sm-9`` to control the width of elements for different sreeen-sizes.
+This means you can use css classes like ``col-xs-12 col-sm-9`` to control the width of elements for different screen-sizes.
 If you prefer something a different grid-system (like `foundation <http://foundation.zurb.com/docs/components/grid.html>`_)

 The `index.html <https://github.com/plone/plonetheme.barceloneta/blob/master/plonetheme/barceloneta/theme/index.html>`_ and `rules.xml <https://github.com/plone/plonetheme.barceloneta/blob/master/plonetheme/barceloneta/theme/rules.xml>`_ are actually not that complicated.
 Have a look at them.